 The Balance Sheet shows the value of assets and liabilities, as at the end of the accounting year.
-The net assets (assets less which fulfil sp liabilities) are matched by the reserves held.
+The net assets (assets less liabilities) are matched by the reserves held.

 Reserves are both usable, which may be used to provide services and unusable which fulfil specific accounting purposes.